 (also filler pump or just pump) The filling mechanism in a Parker Vacumatic pen or Vacumatic-filling “51”; comprises a spring-loaded plunger, a rubber diaphragm, and the two collars that secure them into the pen.
 Produced in three versions referred to as Lockdown, Speedline, and “plastic.”
 Illustrated in cutaway below is a third-generation filler, from a pen made after the U.S.A. entered World War II.
 See also Vacumatic.

 A line of Sheaffer ecomony-model pens with an interchangeable nib system, introduced in 1948 and produced into the 1950s.
 (Sheaffer had earlier introduced the Fineline name for its line of mechanical pencils.)
 The Fineline was Sheaffer’s first pen range to use steel nibs.
-The illustration below shows a Fineline section and screw-out nib unit.
+The illustration below (upper) shows a Fineline section and screw-out nib unit.
 Later Fineline production lacked the extended rim on the screw-in sleeve.
 Although similar in appearance to Esterbrook’s Renew-Point nibs, Fineline nibs are not interchangeable with them.
-Shown below is a Fineline pen with a metal cap; the brand also included plastic-capped models.
+Shown below (lower) is a Fineline pen with a metal cap; the brand also included plastic-capped models.
 See also Personal-Point, Renew-Point, Select-O-Point.